devandres-tech/devandres-blog/_posts/react-router-v6.md

 <Route path="players/new" element={<Player />} />
 ```

 In this case, `/players/new` is a more specific match than `/players/:playerId` so it will render the `<NewPlayerForm />` component.
-Notice that the route
+Notice that the route `/players/new` sits below the route `players/:playerId` so ordering is not taken into account.

+# Nested Routes

+Nested routes are probably one of the most important features of react router v6.
+Nested routes
+allow for dynamic layouts, so no need to worry about creating complex layout code.

+When routes are nested so will their paths (child inheriting the parent).
+Following our previous example, the defined paths are:

+- `"/"`
+- `"/players"`
+- `"/players/new"`
+- `"/players/:playerId"`
+- `"/teams"`
+- `"/matches"`
+- `"/contact-us"`